rkinas/RL/README.md

 ### After this week you should know

-After this week, you should understand the **core idea of Reinforcement Learning** as a framework for sequential decision-making under uncertainty.
-In particular, you should know:
 * What Reinforcement Learning is and how it differs from supervised and unsupervised learning
 * The standard **RL terminology**: agent, environment, state, action, reward, policy, return, episode
 * How RL problems are formalized as **Markov Decision Processes (MDPs)**